zhu00069/CRUD_on_DataArray_Python/README.md

 # CRUD-_on_dataArray_Python
-This is project about read csv file, provide user option to CRUD data.
-It also include unit test.
+This is prython project about read csv file, provide user option to CRUD operations on data.
+It also includes some unit test.